Issue #67, Starting Over

 CNF: Real-life “stories” don’t end, so how do you select an end point?

 HAMPL: As with a lyric poem, an image usually appears somewhere in the middle, or maybe two-thirds of the way through the book, and you know—ah, that’s what I’m swimming toward.
 You don’t quite know how you’ll get there, but that image is a destination with metaphor torque.

 Heidi McKinley is an MFA nonfiction candidate at the University of New Orleans.
-Her work was a finalist for Cutthroat’s 2017... read more
+She won the 2017 Samuel Mockbee Award for nonfiction... read more

-We were in the Cuernavaca station, waiting for another bus, going on another date that we called an “excursion,” as if renaming... read more
+We were in the Cuernavaca station, waiting for another bus, going on another date that we called an “excursion,” as if... read more